 Double-blind Review: MICCAI reviewing is double blind, in that authors do not know the names of the Area Chair/reviewers of their papers, and Area Chairs/reviewers do not know the names of the authors.
 Authors should avoid providing information that may identify them in the acknowledgments (e.g., co-workers and grant IDs) or citations.
 Avoid providing links to websites that may identify any of the authors.
 Violation of any of these guidelines may lead to rejection without further review.
 If you need to cite a different paper of yours that is being submitted concurrently to MICCAI, you should (1) cite these papers (preserving anonymity), (2) argue in the body of your paper why your MICCAI paper is non trivially different from those concurrent submissions, and (3) include anonymized versions of those papers in the supplementary material.

 arXiv/BioRxiv: We realize that with the increase in popularity of publishing technical reports and arXiv papers, sometimes the authors of a paper may be known to the reviewer.
-You are strongly discouraged to make arXiv submissions of your MICCAI papers prior to MICCAI paper acceptance decisions.
-Although reviewers will be instructed not to attempt to identify authors based on arXiv submissions or other publicly available technical reports, there is still the possibility that they will come across this information accidentally, they are discouraged to use the information in formulating their informed review of submissions.
+Reviewers are strongly discouraged to search arXiv for submissions they are responsible to review.
+Even if they come across this information accidentally, they are discouraged to use the information in formulating their informed review of submissions.

 arXiv papers are not considered prior work since they have not been peer-reviewed.
 Therefore, citations to those papers are not required and reviewers are asked to not penalize a paper that fails to cite an arXiv submission.